 Suzanne Cahill, Planning Director

 Julie Noble, Parks and Recreation Department, Sustainability Coordinator

 The Commission met for the first time on March 30th, 2016.
 At this meeting the commission established a formal meeting schedule, vision, mission, goals, and focus areas.

 In the Spring and Summer of 2013, Kingston participated in the Climate Smart Communities Certification Program Pilot.
 As one of 8 communities throughout the state participating, Kingston was able to conduct a self-guided evaluation of our local climate actions as a means towards measuring and ranking Kingston's efforts towards sustainability among it's peer communities.
 The CSC Certification Program is designed to support municipal efforts to meet economic, social and environmental challenges posed by climate change.
-Six CSCs achieved certification during the pilot of the certification manual: the City of Watervliet, Albany County; the City of Albany, Albany County; the Town of Cortlandt, Westchester County; Orange County; the Village of Dobbs Ferry, Westchester County; and the City of Kingston, Ulster County.
-A ranking of Bronze demonstrates Kingston's commitment to and leadership in the area of sustainability.
+A ranking of Silver demonstrates Kingston's commitment to and leadership in the area of sustainability.